 I hear ya!

-To help you navigate through the minefield which is the modern-day coffee shop menu I have pulled up four coffee drinks that look very similar but are completely different once you see how they are made and the ingredients that go into them.
+To help you navigate through the minefield, which is the modern-day coffee shop menu, I have pulled up four coffee drinks that look very similar but are completely different once you see how they are made and the ingredients that go into them.

 I’m sure after reading through the differences between the Macchiato vs. Cappuccino vs. Mocha vs. Latte you’ll be armed with the knowledge needed to interpret the menu on your next visit.
 The key difference between these popular coffee drinks is the amount of foam, milk, and espresso that each contains.
 Let’s take a closer look.

 First off let’s take a look at the Macchiato, which by the way is sometimes called an Espresso Macchiato or Caffe Macchiato and translates as means “spotted” in Italian.
-So if you see any of those variations on the blackboard menu you looking at the same drink.
+So if you see any of those variations on the blackboard menu, you are looking at the same drink.
 If you happen to be in Portugal lookout for “coffee with a drop” or “cafe pingado”, again this is the same drink.

 The Macchiato offers up a far bolder flavor when compared to other popular coffee-based drinks found on the menu.
 This layered drink comprises of espresso and milk.
 Each barista will have their own take on how it’s made, but as a rule of thumb it should have a double shot of espresso on the base, a layer of steamed milk then finished off with a layer of milk foam.

-Ratios aren’t really a concern with the Macchiato, as long as it has espresso and milk you’ve ticked all of the boxes.
+Ratios aren’t really a concern with the Macchiato; as long as it has espresso and milk, you’ve ticked all of the boxes.

 If you enjoy a bold strong tasting coffee the Macchiato is definitely one to try.
 For the best experience, high-quality espresso coffee beans are a must.